Evans Bay: Flying boats

+A temporary terminal was provided by using roadside parking-garages along Evans Bay Parade at the sheltered western end of the bay next to the patent slip, until a more substantial terminal facility was constructed for TEAL on reclaimed land at what is now Cog Park in 1951.
+At first passengers were transported by launch between the shore and the flying boats, but in 1951 a small jetty was built and connected via a gangway to a floating pontoon made of 124 large square steel tanks connected together and ballasted with water and oil.
+The pontoon was built at Gracefield from ship tanks used by US forces during World War 2 to build rafts and wharves.
+The tanks were welded together in three sections, which were then slid down a bank into the Hutt River and towed across the harbour to Evans Bay.
+The pontoon was U-shaped, 110 ft long and 74 ft wide.
+Flying boats were winched tail-first into the U so that passengers could step straight onto the pontoon dock.
+The dock also allowed light maintenance of the Short Solent flying boats that TEAL used at the time.
+Evans Bay could become quite rough in unfavourable weather conditions and at least one Solent was damaged during alighting, needing substantial repairs.
+The trans-Tasman flying boat service ended in 1954, and in 1957 the 400-ton pontoon structure, known as a 'Braby pontoon', was winched on to land, dismantled and transported in pieces to Auckland by road and rail, to be reused by the Air Force's flying boats at Hobsonville Air Base.

 Services to the Chatham Islands also operated from Evans Bay, using aircraft from TEAL and Ansett Airways as well as the RNZAF.
 A proposal for a peak-time domestic service to Auckland by National Airways Corporation in 1949 using Short Sandringham flying boats to make up for the 1947 closure of Rongotai Airport was turned down as uneconomic compared to DC-3 operations 35 mi away at the present-day Kapiti Coast airport.

 Nearby Rongotai airfield provided air-traffic control for the alighting area.
 As advances in aviation overtook the flying-boat concept, TEAL switched to landplane operations and the Evans Bay terminal closed in 1956.
 Also at the time, Rongotai airfield started undergoing total redevelopment into today's Wellington International Airport, which opened in 1959.
 An original concept involved developing a joint landbase and flying-boat airport, but this did not come to fruition.

+The terminal building built for TEAL airways was later used by Sea Cadets.
+The building was badly damaged by fire on 15 December 2005 and had to be demolished.
+The Sea Cadet unit moved into another building on the site that had been a TEAL workshop, then into a new purpose-built building opened in 2007.